Vera0011/Minecraft-plugin---Cooldown/README.md

 }
 ```

 This plugin also provides an integration with the Placeholder API.
-The only available placeholder is `%cooldownPlugin_cooldown_USER_MATERIAL`, that returns `true` or `false` if the user has a cooldown in that specified Material.
+The only available placeholder is `%cooldownPlugin_cooldown_USER_MATERIAL%`, that returns `true` or `false` if the user has a cooldown in that specified Material.